 Retirement Income Ideas for Your Financial and Lifestyle Choices

-Of all the ideas you may be considering for income after retirement, finding sources that are both aligned with your goals and able to provide the level of income you need may be harder than you anticipate.
-Once you’ve identified potential retirement income sources, combining them into a well-planned retirement portfolio can be more challenging still—but with a solid understanding of your options, you should be able to find what works best for you.
+It may be harder than you anticipate to uncover ideas for retirement income sources that both align with your goals and provide your needed level of income.
+Once you’ve identified potential retirement income sources, combining them into a well-planned retirement portfolio can be more challenging still.
+But, with a solid understanding of your options, you should be able to find what works best for you.

-You have a lot of potential retirement income strategies—Social Security, investment income, collecting rent or even a part-time job—but not all of these ideas may be right for you.
-For example, income-generating investments such as high-yield bonds, dividend-paying stocks and REITs get a lot of investor attention.
-There is a place for all of these assets in a well-constructed portfolio.
-But relying solely on income-producing investments after you retire may leave you under-diversified and unable to generate the growth you need to achieve you financial goals.
+You have a lot of potential retirement income strategies from which to choose: Social Security, investment income, collecting rent or even a part-time job.
+However, not all of these ideas may be right for you.
+Income-generating investments such as high-yield bonds, dividend-paying stocks and REITs get a lot of investor attention.
+While there is a place for all of these assets in a well-constructed portfolio, relying solely on income-producing investments after you retire may leave you underdiversified and unable to generate the growth you need to achieve you financial goals.

 The following are some popular retirement income ideas and their potential benefits and limitations.

-Most dividend-paying stocks generate cash quarterly, providing you regular income without accruing transaction fees.
+Most dividend-paying stocks generate cash quarterly, providing regular income without accruing transaction fees.
 Enticing!
-But like all investments, dividend-paying stocks come with tradeoffs:
+But, like all investments, dividend-paying stocks come with tradeoffs:

-- Dividend payments are discretionary and can be slashed at any time by a company’s board—leaving your retirement income source in danger.
+• Dividend payments are discretionary and can be slashed at any time by a company’s board—potentially leaving your retirement income source in danger.

 See Our Investment Guides